darckwind/abp-lora/README.md

 1. Include the library from this repo.
 2. Note that the main function has a 10 sec delay embedded in the library's code (because the RAK811 has to communicate with the lora server or any kind of service you use).
 3. Restart the RAK811 once the code has been uploaded to the arduino.
-4. Feel you free to use this code as you want.
+4. Feel free to use this code as you want.

 ### RAK811 configuration</br>
 Set the jumpers between the pins